RajibHasan-MTE/ps4-esp32-car/README.md

 📦 Library Installation

-Download the ps4controller library (ps4controller.zip) from this repository.
+1. Download the ps4controller library (ps4controller.zip) from this repository.

-Open Arduino IDE → Sketch → Include Library → Add .ZIP Library.
+2. Open Arduino IDE → Sketch → Include Library → Add .ZIP Library.

-Select the downloaded ps4controller.zip.
+3. Select the downloaded ps4controller.zip.

-The library is now installed.
+4. The library is now installed.

 🎮 PS4 Controller Setup (Pairing with ESP32)

-Get ESP32 MAC Address (Bluetooth)
+1. Get ESP32 MAC Address (Bluetooth)

-Upload the PS4_get_MAC.ino example (included in the ps4controller library).
+- Upload the PS4_get_MAC.ino example (included in the ps4controller library).

-Open Serial Monitor → Note down the ESP32 Bluetooth MAC Address (e.g., 01:02:03:04:05:06).
+- Open Serial Monitor → Note down the ESP32 Bluetooth MAC Address (e.g., 01:02:03:04:05:06).

-Pair PS4 Controller with ESP32
+2. Pair PS4 Controller with ESP32

-Connect your PS4 controller to a PC (Windows/Linux) via USB.
+-Connect your PS4 controller to a PC (Windows/Linux) via USB.

-Use a tool like SixaxisPairTool (Windows) or sixpair (Linux).
+- Use a tool like SixaxisPairTool (Windows) or sixpair (Linux).

-Enter the ESP32 MAC Address you copied earlier.
+- Enter the ESP32 MAC Address you copied earlier.

-Disconnect the USB.
+- Disconnect the USB.

-Connect wirelessly
+3. Connect wirelessly

-Press the PS button on the PS4 controller.
+- Press the PS button on the PS4 controller.

-The controller will now connect directly to your ESP32.
+- The controller will now connect directly to your ESP32.

 🚀 Example Code (Minimal RC Car Control)
 #include <ps4controller.h>